Cavuno

 How Cavuno manages expired jobs to protect your SEO and user experience.

-The expired job challenge
+The expired job problem

 Unlike blog posts that live forever, job listings have a lifecycle: